jaanga/jaanga.github.io/cookbook-threejs/examples/google-api/google-maps-api-elevations-for-tiles/readme.md

 ### 2016-07-02 ~ R3

+* Menu uses details/summary
+* Many updates to the data display
+* Add zoom and samples input
 * Add latitude/longitude input
 * Add link to OSM source of algorithms for lat/lon to tile numbers and vice versa